Zaleucus

 Zaleucus (Ζάλευκος; fl.
-7th century BC) was the Greek lawgiver of Epizephyrian Locris, in Italy.
-According to the Suda, he was previously a slave and a shepherd, and after having been educated he gave laws to his fellow-citizens.
+7th century BC) was the Greek lawgiver of Epizephyrian Locris, in Magna Graecia.
+According to the Suda, he worked as a shepherd and was kept a slave before receiving an education and turning to law-making.
 Some sources make him a Pythagorean philosopher, although older ones put him as older than Pythagoras or even deny his existence altogether.
 They also attribute divine origin to his laws.

 Most probably, he devised the first written European law code, the Locrian code, in the 7th century BC.
 The code, however, is lost except for some later mentions and imitations which seem clearly anachronistic.
 These, which among other things mention that: